Skip to Main Content

 • Include a title informing what is being described and where, as well as the number of observations (N) and when the data was collected;

-• Have a structure formed by three horizontal lines, defining table heading and the end of the table at the lowest border;
+• Present a structure formed by three horizontal lines, defining table heading and the end of the table at the lowest border;

-• Not have vertical lines at its lateral borders;
+• Avoid vertical lines at its lateral borders;

 • Provide additional information in table footer as needed;